PressCrew/infinity/dashboard/docs/features.md

 ### Site Background

+This feature enables a file upload option in the theme options panel for a custom site background image.

 To enable site background support, add the following to your child theme's functions.php:

 	add_theme_support( 'infinity-site-background' );

-This feature enables a file upload option in the theme options panel for a custom site background image.
+> This feature requires the additional step of placing a template tag in the `<head>` element of your theme!
+If you skip the step below, this feature will *not* work properly.

 To display the background you must execute this function in the `<head>` element of your theme: